 Your Chances of Success:

 UCSB's admissions trend is actually good for your appeal's odds of success.
 Why?
 Because the admissions offices are seldom accurate at predicting how many admitted students are actually going to enroll after a record-low acceptance rate.
-When UCSB over-estimates its attractiveness—like most admissions offices do in these situations—waitlisted and rejected students can win big by not throwing in their towel too soon.
+When UCSB over-estimates its attractiveness—like most admissions offices do in these situations—rejected students can win big by not throwing in their towel too soon.

 The Best Appeals = Relevant Appeals:

-The best strategy for your appeal letter is the same whether you're waitlisted or rejected.
-In either case, your job is to patch the right holes in your original UC application and share new windows into your life that show you as a better fit for the university now.
-Be targeted in your messaging.
+Because UCSB restricted each text field on their appeal form to 500 characters each (≈80-90 words per entry), your messaging needs to be as on-point and focused as possible.
+The best strategy for your appeal letter is to patch the right holes in your original UC application and share new details about your candidacy that show you are a better fit for the university now.
+Given the limited character count, you'll need to be extremely targeted in your messaging.

-UCSB's appeal instructions state, "The letter should not simply repeat information that was presented in the application."
+UCSB's old appeal instructions stated, prior to 2021, "The letter should not simply repeat information that was presented in the application."
+Similarly, the new instructions say, "What new information can you share?
+We already have your UC application to reference.
+What's NEW?"
 However, new and compelling information isn't only information that occurred after you applied on November 30.
 You can revisit and re-characterize old information, showing new angles to them that make you look stronger than you previously evidenced yourself to be.

 How We Can Help

 A College Zoom appeals counselor can walk you through the appeal process step-by-step and help you develop your strongest appeal letter for UCSB quickly and efficiently.
 Meetings are available virtually during the COVID19 pandemic.
-These meetings include analyzing your original UC application in meeting #1 to determine the best new angles to take on your candidacy and polishing your appeal letter detail by detail in meeting #2.
+These meetings include analyzing your original UC application in meeting #1 to determine the best new angles to take on your candidacy.
+Because the UCSB appeal is so short, in most cases, we should be able to get you set up with just one meeting.
+However, if you're having trouble polishing your appeal letter for the small character limit after the session, we can help you polish and condense detail by detail in meeting #2.
 Our appeal meetings are sold in 1.5 hour time spots ($285/hr).
-Most students need no more than two sessions to perfect their appeal letter and submit their appeals within days.
-However, strong writers may only need the first meeting.
+Most UCSB appellants need no more than one session.
+Two sessions may be helpful if a student is appealing multiple colleges that have longer length limits.
+However, strong writers appealing multiple colleges may still only need the first meeting since we aim to get you everything you need to finish on your own in meeting #1.
 Contact us to learn more.

 "Hello!
-I am writing to inform you both that I was accepted into UC Santa Barbara off of the waitlist!
+I am writing to inform you both that I was accepted into UC Santa Barbara!
 I could not be more excited to attend my top choice university this fall.
 I am so grateful for my carefully crafted appeal letter thanks to you guys at College Zoom and for your help in this process.
 Continue on with the great work of helping students achieve their dreams!
 Thanks again!"

 — Arianna D., UCSB Class of 2021